Project Overview

 The project is currently in the planning and design phase.
 When construction begins in 2027, Grigs Road will be fully closed to traffic.
 The closure will allow for earthwork to modify the roadway alignment and grade, as well as excavation to install stormwater inlets and culverts.
 A full closure will also allow the contractor to operate on an accelerated schedule and complete the project more efficiently.

-Concept Design
+Design

 Public Comment Form

 Your feedback is vital to the success of this project.
 Please share your thoughts below.
+Public comment will be available throughout the project, but comments regarding the design should be submitted by June 30th 2026 for consideration by the design team.